slice/nixfiles/README.md

 # `nixfiles`

-This repository houses [Nix] code that is responsible for managing the configuration and environment of my personal machines.
+[Nix] code that is responsible for managing the configuration and environment of my personal machines.

 Mostly documented for my own sake.
+I am trapped in a prison of my own design.

 [nix]: https://nixos.org
 [home-manager]: https://github.com/nix-community/home-manager